thilinianjalika/XAI-Research-Project/README.md

 ## Individual research question

+## Thilini Anjalika

+How to get a counterfactual rule generation-based explanation for the Random Forest classifier, when it becomes black box in text classification?

 ## Sashini Devindi

 How to get a counterfactual rule generation-based explanation for the Support Vector Machine classifier, when it handle non-linear separable data in text classification?